andyjessop/faststate/README.md

 store.unsubscribe('counter.count', handler);
 ```
 ### Async
 Actions don't have to return a segment of the state, they can be used to fire asynchronous actions, or do anything else you want.
-If you late want to update the state asynchronously, you must call another action:
+If you later want to update the state synchronously, you must call another action:

 ```
 const config = {